Slang terms for money: India

+Also, the word Chillar (aka Chiller) is used for small value coins.

+Indonesia

+In Indonesia, the official term for money is uang, while the currency is rupiah (Rp).
+Common slang terms for money in Indonesia are duit, which usually refers to paper money; and perak (from silver) for coin.

+Apart from all that, there is cuan from the Hokkien language brought by the Chinese Indonesian ethnic group, which has become more popular since the 2010s.
+However, before that there are Hokkien term for nominal money since the 20th century as follows:

 Kenya

 In Kenya there are about 42 different languages, which have different dialects and indigenous names for money, in addition to the official National languages of Swahili and English.
 In English, Kenyan currency is a Shilling while in Swahili it is "Shilingi".
 (Indeed, all East African countries refer to their money as Shillings.)